jshawl/peanut-butter-and-jelly/04-ruby-mvc-sinatra/ruby-basics/readme.md

 #### Symbols and (Im)mutability

 Symbols are immutable values.
-That means they contain the same value through the entirety of a program and cannot be change.
+That means they contain the same value through the entirety of a program and cannot be changed.
 * Kind of like a string that never changes.
 * Syntax: `variable_name = :symbol_name`
 * No Javascript equivalent.